siuying/NanoStoreInMotion/README.md

 user.delete
 ````

+## Using Bags

+A bag is a loose collection of objects stored in a document store.

+    store = NanoStore.store
+    bag = Bag.bag
+    store << bag

+    # add subclass of NanoStore::Model object to bag
+    page = Page.new
+    page.text = "Hello"
+    page.index = 1
+    bag << page

+    # save the bag
+    bag.save

+    # obtain the bags from document store
+    bags = store.bags

 ## Performance Tips

 NanoStore by defaults saves every object to disk one by one.
 To speed up inserts and edited objects, increase NSFNanoStore's ```saveInterval``` property.